microsoft/fast/packages/fast-components-react-base/src/stack-panel/README.md

 NOTE: this component is in initial development and should not yet be considered stable.

-The *stack panel* component is a container that enables smooth scrolling and virtualization of child elements arranged horizontally or vertically.
+The *stack panel* component is a container that enables smooth scrolling and virtualization of child elements arranged in a horizontal or vertical linear 'stack'.

 ### Usage